Crest Mayor’s Wellness Campaign to host Community Night of Dance May 20

-WILDWOOD CREST — The Borough of Wildwood Mayor’s Wellness Campaign will host a Community Night of Line Dancing on Thursday, May 20 at 6 p.m.
+WILDWOOD CREST — The Mayor’s Wellness Campaign will host a Community Night of Line Dancing 6 p.m.
+Thursday, May 20.

 Participation is free and no pre-registration is necessary.
 Beginners are welcome.